-Published on
+- Published on

 An IAM Split-Privilege Model with Terraform for Robust Cybersecurity

-Authors
+- Authors

-The Split-Privilege Model: Master and Manager
+The Two-Key Solution: The Master and The Manager

 resource "aws_iam_user" "supasaf_master" {